 Wrap individually in plastic wrap.
 Store in refrigerator for up to 3 days or freezer for up to 2 months.
 Remove from fridge or freezer an hour before serving or simply toss in a lunch box and they’ll be thawed by lunchtime!
 Your family will love these Oatmeal Sandwich Cookies with maple buttercream.

-Make some up for a great Fall, lunch box or Thanksgiving treat!
+Make some up for a great treat, they are delicious in lunch boxes!

 - 2 large eggs